North American Regulators Crack Down on ICOs in ‘Operation Cryptosweep’

 The hope of a utility token loophole has resulted from those who invested in and facilitated some of the largest public ICOs lobbying governmental authorities for lenience.
 The NY Times reported last month that venture capitalists and other investors were seeking exemptions from U.S. securities laws for some digital tokens, such as Ethereum’s ether.

-ICOs are in a period of transition from a decentralized free-for-all to possibly becoming an accepted and regulated method of fundraising.
-And companies considering doing one should seek out an advisor, said Satis Group co-founder Emma Channing at the Crypto Invest Summit in Los Angeles recently.
+ICOs appear to be transitioning from a unregulated free-for-all to an alternate method of doing crowdfunding, an already accepted way to raise funds.
+Legality varies by jurisdiction, and Satis Group co-founder Emma Channing recently said at the Crypto Invest Summit in Los Angeles that companies considering doing one should seek out an advisor.
 The new reality of increased law enforcement and regulation means that the days of unregulated “token sales” are likely over.

 Have your say.
 Do you believe ICOs should be more tightly regulated?